laderast/BMI535slides/06_HBase.md

 A *cell* not only contains a value, but also a *timestamp*.

-Tables in HBase are versioned.

-# The architecture of HBase
+Depending on the number of previous versions you store, you may be able to roll back a cell.

 # Column Families

-A table is decomposed into *column families*, which you can think of as subtables within a larger table.
+An HBase table is decomposed into *column families*, which you can think of as subtables within a larger table.

 A column family is defined as a key-value pair: *row key* and associated columns